 The KEH may find application in any location with water-based or air-based fluid flow and in particular as renewable power for underwater systems and sensors.

-- Provides renewable clean energy utilizing natural occurring environments
+- Provides renewable clean energy utilizing naturally occurring environments

-- Reduces the need of power sources and outlets
+- Reduces the need for power sources and outlets

 - Enables constant battery replenishment